You’re more likely to get diabetes

-If you’re trying to lose weight, it would seem that the less you eat, the more pounds you’d drop, right?
+allstars/Shutterstock If you’re trying to lose weight, it would seem that the less you eat, the more pounds you’d drop, right?
 But that’s not exactly the case.
 Although research is mixed on whether eating breakfast has a direct effect on weight loss, the link between skipping breakfast and weight gain has been shown.
 “One theory is that people who eat breakfast are more likely to practice lifestyle behaviors associated with an ideal body weight and good health,” says Shannon R. Weston, MPH, a certified diabetes educator at UTHealth School of Nursing in Houston.
 “Another theory is that people who skip breakfast tend to overeat at subsequent meals, consuming the majority of calories during the most sedentary hours of the day.”
 Dr. Gastelum says that some of his patients don’t realize they take in more calories in one sitting than in three planned meals.
 “Patients who frequently skip meals believing that they are eating less or consuming fewer calories are often wrong,” he says.
 “They tend to have a rubber band effect on their calorie intake—they skip breakfast and then overeat at lunch.”
-Did you know eating late at night can cause weight gain?
+Here are 20 more hidden reasons your diet isn’t working.

-When you skip meals, your body stops working as fast in order to conserve fuel.
+Shutterstock When you skip meals, your body stops working as fast in order to conserve fuel.
 “The body will slow its basal metabolic rate to compensate for calorie restriction,” Dr. Gastelum says.
 Plus, in the morning your metabolism has already been slow during sleep.
 “Prolonged fasting will further reduce the body’s willingness to burn calories and impact the amount of adipose [fat] tissue that’s lost.”
-Although the results of recent study dispute this thinking, the same research also showed more calories burned during morning exercise, as well as more stable blood sugar later in the day, when the participants ate breakfast.
+Although the results of a recent study dispute this thinking, the same research also showed more calories burned during morning exercise, as well as more stable blood sugar later in the day, when the participants ate breakfast.
 So, the morning meal does seem to have an impact on the body’s metabolic processes.
-Find out more causes of a slow metabolism.